pitt-cdm/visual-rhetoric--laurasosovicka/README.md

 they are saving face by hiding behind a screen.
 Along with the celebrities you see are insults that internet

 users said to them.
-I made Gigi Hadid the main focus because she has been body shamed the naysayers and their opinions.
+I made Gigi Hadid the main focus because she has been body shamed the naysayers and

- You also see a tape measurer wrapped around the celebrities, as that is what  people use to measure themselves.
+their opinions.
+You also see a tape measurer wrapped around the celebrities, as that is what people use

+to measure themselves.
 The theme of this cover is about boxing and getting rid of both the critics and body shaming.
-I used terms such

-as "punching" and "knockout" to highlight how forceful these women must be to put the critics in their place.
+I used terms such as "punching" and "knockout" to highlight how forceful these women must be to put the critics

-I also put a call-to-action hoping readers feel inclined to recognize the ongoing issue, join the celebrities
+in their place.
+I also put a call-to-action hoping readers feel inclined to recognize the ongoing issue, join the

-and put an end to body shaming.
-It has been in existence far too long and needs people to advocate against it.
+celebrities and put a stop to body shaming.
+Its existence is alive today and has been for far too long.
+Even if you

+never experienced body shaming, others have and it's important to stand by them and fight for what is right.